How to Plan Your Offseason

 What was my favorite aspect of the season?

 Go nuts here, but make sure you think about what was favorite.
-You’re thinking of it right now, but part of you thinks you shouldn’t write “popsicles.”
+You’re thinking of it right now, but part of you thinks you shouldn’t write “Popsicles.”
 Fuck it.
 Write “popsicles” if going to get a popsicle after a hard, hot ride or run was your favorite part of the season.
 Stop editing yourself and just be honest.
 What was your favorite moment of the season?
 For your author, it was arriving in Hayward, Wisconsin on the Friday before the American Birkebeiner.
 I parked my rental at my Airbnb and walked to main street, reveling in the clear cold air, the joyful clatter of cowbells, and the palpable sense of excitement thrumming the small north woods town.
 Even writing these words now I get a small surge of joy, imagining that moment.
 My 2024 will be about trying to recreate those feelings where I can.
 So how to make that actionable?
 I will only take part in events that make me feel that sense of giddiness I felt that afternoon in Hayward.

 Where did I make mistakes?